Blog

 Your Organization’s Size

 The size of your company plays a significant role in determining the cost of compliance.
-Larger ones often have more vulnerabilities due to large workforce members, programs, processes, computers, PHI storage, and departments.
+Larger ones often have more vulnerabilities due to larger workforce, programs, processes, computers, PHI storage, and departments.
 These factors contribute to additional problems and require more resources to maintain compliance.

 For example, imagine your organization has multiple branches, numerous employees, and many IT systems.
 You will likely face higher costs to implement HIPAA compliance measures than a smaller clinic.